kcorra26/CheckersGroupGame/README.md

 - Jaslin Aguirre - GUI
 - Sam Doepker - TUI

+Running the Game Logic:

+For running the Game Logic, no libraries will need to be used.
+In python3, to start a game of checkers in its initial state, run the following commands.

+import checkers
+game = checkers.Game()

+To move a piece, as in moving it just one space, call the move_piece method To make a piece jump, call the jump_piece method.
+Note, that as of now it only works for a regular piece, and not a king piece.

+To find a list of spots a piece can go to at a specific location, run the list_moves method.
+To check if a move is valid, run the is_valid_move method.

+The __str__ methodod will return a visual representation of the board at each iteration of the game

+The classes are the following:
+Piece, which represents a checkers piece, has a team atttribute and an is_king attribute
+Board, which represents a board of an arbitrary size, and will be an 8 by 8 for the checkers game
+Game, which represents the game itself and uses piece objects as well as a Board object to represent the board the game is being played on

 Running the GUI
 To run the GUI you will need the pygame library.
 In ipython 3, you should run the following commands: